Should I buy a mutual fund that’s outperformed?

 What does the data say?

-Mutual funds that outperform their passive equivalents, on an after fee basis, are rare.
+Actively managed mutual funds that outperform their benchmarks, on an after-fee basis, are rare.
 On average, less than one in ten Canadian domiciled managers outperformed their passive index over the past 10 years, as measured by the SPIVA Canada Scorecard, across a number of categories.

-What’s more, even if you are invested in a fund that has outperformed, the odds of that outperformance continuing are low, historically.
+What’s more, even if you are invested in a fund that has outperformed, the odds of that outperformance continuing are low historically.
 Skill may persist, but luck is random and fleeting.
-Studies of fund performance consistency show that across asset classes and styles, very few managers remain in the top ranks over time.
-In practice, periods of outperformance are more often explained by luck than by skill.
-If you flip a coin 10 times, you could get 10 heads in a row – but, you wouldn’t want to bet on it happening again and again.
+Studies of fund performance consistency show that across asset classes and styles, very few managers remain in the top ranks over time and that periods of outperformance owe more to luck than skill.
+If you flip a coin 10 times, you could get 10 heads in a row — but you wouldn’t want to bet on it happening again and again.

-And active management isn’t free.
-When you factor in higher management fees, trading costs, and tax implications from buying/selling assets more frequently, collectively, active managers are more or less destined to underperform the market by the amount of these added costs.
+The returns from actively managed mutual funds also suffer because active management isn’t free.
+And when you factor in those high management fees, trading costs, and tax implications from buying/selling assets more frequently, collectively, active managers are more or less destined to underperform the market.

-This doesn't mean no active manager can ever outperform - some will.
-But identifying those managers ahead of time is extremely difficult (as we showed above).
-And for most investors, the math makes low-cost, passive investing the smarter bet from the start.
+This doesn’t mean no active manager can ever outperform the broader market — some will.
+But identifying those managers is extremely difficult, because past performance isn’t a reliable indicator of future success.
+Which is why for most folks, investing in low-cost, passive investing is the smarter bet from the start.

 So, what can you do?
 Focus on what matters